tnarasimhamurth-godaddy/variants-ai-hackathon/README.md

 **Engineers** can get answers to onboarding and oncall questions.

-**Care Agents** can train by talking to GoBuddy who can emulate customer responses.
+**Care Guides** can train by talking to GoBuddy who can emulate customer responses.

 ## The Tech